RadioAstronomySoftwareGroup/pyuvdata/docs/tutorial.rst

 Since redundant baselines should have similar visibilities, some level of data compression can be achieved by only keeping one out of a set of redundant baselines.
-The :meth:`~pyuvdata.UVData.compress_by_redundancy` method will find groups of baselines that are redundant to a given tolerance, choose one baseline from each group, and use the :meth:`~pyuvdata.UVData.select` method to choose those baselines only.
+The :meth:`~pyuvdata.UVData.compress_by_redundancy` method will find groups of baselines that are redundant to a given tolerance and either average over them or select a single baseline from the redundant group.
+If the data are identical between redundant baselines (e.g. if they are from a noiseless simulation) the "select" method should be used as it is much faster.
+If the "average" method is used, the data are combined with a weighted average using the `nsample_array` as weights and the final `nsample_array` will be a sum of the `nsample_array` of the combined baselines (so it can be larger than 1).

 This action is (almost) inverted by the :meth:`~pyuvdata.UVData.inflate_by_redundancy` method, which finds all possible baselines from the antenna positions and fills in the full data array based on redundancy.

 ::